 Structural changes in the brain: Studies of people with schizophrenia have shown that there are subtle differences in the structure of their brains compared to those without schizophrenia.
 For example, some studies have found that individuals with schizophrenia have less gray matter in their brains, which plays an important role in information processing, memory, and evaluating rewards and consequences.

 Chemical changes in the brain: Research also indicates that people with schizophrenia have irregularities in the chemicals of the brain that allow brain cells to communicate with each other.
 For example, it has been shown that dopamine levels aren’t regulated properly in the brains of people who have schizophrenia.
 While the exact mechanism of how this happens is still being studied, it may account for certain schizophrenia symptoms.

 Pregnancy or birth complications: Complications before and during birth may increase the likelihood that a person will develop schizophrenia.
 These complications include: infection during pregnancy, low birth weight, premature labor, maternal obesity diagnosis during pregnancy, and infection during pregnancy.

 Teenagers and adults are also more likely to develop schizophrenia if they experience the death or permanent separation of one or both parents as children.

 While these are a few identified causes and risks, there is no single precipitating event identified that leads to the onset of schizophrenia.

 Schizophrenia Treatment Options

 Being diagnosed with schizophrenia doesn’t mean you can’t live a full and meaningful life.
-Although there is no cure for schizophrenia, it is treatable with a combination of antipsychotic medications and supportive counseling.
+Although there is no cure, it is treatable with a combination of antipsychotic medications for schizophrenia and supportive counseling.